Japanese beetle

 Japanese beetle (Popillia japonica) is an invasive pest in North America and poses a severe threat to ecosystems and industries.
 Adult Japanese beetles can feed on over 300 species of plants, including many species of agricultural and horticultural importance.
 Adult beetles damage plants by skeletonizing leaves.
 Beetle larvae live underground and feed exclusively on the roots of turf and grasses, leaving patches of brown grass in otherwise healthy lawns.

 Japanese beetles were first found in BC in July 2017 in downtown Vancouver.
-While the population is centralized around the False Creek area, trapping results in Burnaby and Port Coquitlam in recent years have led to the expansion of movement control restrictions in Vancouver and the addition of a regulated area in Burnaby.
-A revised regulated area later came into effect on March 19, 2022, and includes areas within the cities of Burnaby and Vancouver, BC.
+While the population continues to decline in the Vancouver area, trapping results in Burnaby and Port Coquitlam in recent years have led to the expansion of movement control restrictions in Vancouver and Burnaby, and the addition of a regulated area in Port Coquitlam.
+A revised regulated area later came into effect on May 29, 2023, and includes areas within the cities of Port Coquitlam, Burnaby, and Vancouver, BC.

 If P. japonica were to establish in BC, it would have a serious economic impact on our agriculture and turf industries.
 While Japanese beetles in BC are monitored year-round, adult beetles emerge from hibernation around June, when temperatures consistently reach above 21 °C. The end of their hibernation period marks the beginning of additional restrictions to control their spread.